chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

 return the dataset name from the path, since in the case of the obfuscated_uuid feature, the name is embedded in the path, and needs to be extracted.

-#### Caching issues

-Checking authorization requires access to the cellxgene explorer backend, which accesses the cellxgene portal backend.

-I need to do some research to determine how to force the authorization check on each API request to the explorer, but also caches copies of the data on cloudfront.

 ### cellxgene Portal